lightdash/lightdash/docs/docs/guides/how-to-promote-content.md

 :::info

 You must be a `developer` and have access to the dashboard and space in both the `development project` and the `upstream project` as well as have access to all the charts in the dashboard.
-The space must also be public—promoting content in private or restricted access spaces is not supported yet.

 :::